jpasqua/MultiMon/README.md

            /clients
            	[Printer and Weather Clients]
            /gui
-           	[Implemenation of all of the Screens]
+           	[Implementation of all of the Screens]
            	/fonts
            		[Custom fonts]
            	/images